st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 side: left
 order: 1
 ---
-115TH FEAST OF THE IMMACULATE CONCEPTION
-ST.MARY'S CHURCH BAMABALAPITIYA
-COLOMBO 04

-PROGRAMME SUMMARY

-THE FLAG STAFF WILL BE HOSTED ON THE 3RD DECEMBER AFTER 10.30AM MASS

-NOVENAS

-4TH DECEMBER (SINHALA & ENGLISH, BILINGUAL)
-5TH DECEMBER
+### 115th Feast of the Immaculate Conception
+*St. Mary's Church Bambalapitiya, Colombo 04*

+**Programme Summary**

+The flag staff will be hosted on the 3rd of December after the 10.30 AM Mass.

+**Novenas**

+* 4th December (Sinhala & English, Bilingual)
-(Tamil)
+* 5th December (Tamil)

-(On both days rosary and litany at 6:00PM followed by novena mass)
+On both days, Rosary and Litany at 6:00 PM followed by Novena Mass.

-6TH, 7TH & 8TH DECEMEBER(ENGLISH)
+* 6th, 7th & 8th December (English)

-(Rosary and litany on all three days at 5:30PM follwed by novena mass from 6:00PM to 8:00PM.)
+Rosary and Litany on all three days at 5:30 PM followed by Novena Mass from 6:00 PM to 8:00 PM.

-Celberate Rev.Fr.Michael.p.

-OTHER MASSES FOR 8TH DECEMBER (DAY OF OBLIGATION)

-6:30AM
-12:15PM
+Celebrant: Rev. Fr.
+Michael P.

+**Other Masses for 8th December (Day of Obligation)**

+* 6:30 AM
+* 12:15 PM

-No morning mass, on monday, tuseday and thursday and No saturady evening mass.
+No morning Mass on Monday, Tuesday, and Thursday.
+No Saturday evening Mass.

-VESPERS - 9th december @6:30PM and procession around the church
+**Vespers** - 9th December at 6:30 PM and procession around the church.

-FESTIVE HIGH MASS - 10th december @8:30AM
+**Festive High Mass** - 10th December at 8:30 AM.

-No mass @7:00AM & 10:30AM on this date.
-All other suday masses as usual.
+No Mass at 7:00 AM & 10:30 AM on this date.
+All other Sunday Masses as usual.

 ### Regular Services at St. Mary's church bambalapitiya